Turov, Belarus: Jewish population

 In 1921 two schools opened in Turov, both a general school and a Yiddish school; both were attended by Jewish students.
 There were three synagogues in Turov, one Misnagdim and two Hasidic.
 All three closed in the early 1930s.

 The Jewish population in Turov was wiped out during World War II.
-Some Jews volunteered to join the army to fight the Germans.
+Some Jews volunteered to join the Soviet army to fight the Germans.
 The first German army units to come through Turov, in July 1941, did nothing to the Jewish population.
 The Holocaust began with the arrival of later units.
 Very few families returned after the war and as of 2003 there were only three Jewish people living in Turov.

 Town flag

 The Turov Flag was accepted by town's council on September 27, 2001 and was included in Belarus' coats of arms registry on January 23, 2002.

 Additionally, it has a rectangular form with width to length ratio equal 1 : 2, and consists of three horizontal bands: blue (6/9 of width), white (1/9 of width) and red (2/9 of width).